CartoDB/search-srv/README.md

-    "id": "<some unique identifier for the dataset that this entry came from>", "dataset": "<the name of the dataset, e.g. factories>", "score": <some numerical value related to the relevance of the search result>, "data": {
+    "id": "<some unique identifier for the dataset that this entry came from>", "dataset": "<the name of the dataset, e.g. factories>", "score": <some numerical value related to the relevance of the search result>, "is_dataset": <boolean denoting whether the result is an entity from a set or a set itself>
+    "data": {
         "<column name>": "<value>"
     }
 }
 ```
 The data attribute is an object containing a set of `<key, value>` pairs with at least one value that matches the search query.

-If the result is actually a dataset and not an entity from a dataset, then there will be an additional attribute: `is_dataset: true`.

 ### Configuration